 In preparing for your presentation, you should select a client with whom you are having some difficulty.
 Prior to our meeting, you should organize information about your client and your experiences with them.
-Prepare a typed summary of the information outlined below to distribute to the group at the time of the presentation.
-You will then play a 15-20 minute clip of your choosing.
-Your introduction to the case (referring to your typed summary and addressing any peer questions) should last no more than 10 minutes.
+Prepare a Powerpoint (or other format) presentation.
+You will then play a 15-minute clip of your choosing.
+Your introduction to the case should last no more than 10 minutes.
 This leaves the majority of the time for feedback and comments from your peers and supervisor.
-Your case presentation should include the following information: